-The Jane A. Ghiglieri Memorial Endowed Scholarship, is awarded to a third year pharmacy student who has demonstrated academic excellence, outstanding leadership abilities, and service to the School and community.
+The Jane A. Ghiglieri Memorial Endowed Scholarship, was established in 1978 by the late Bernard Ghiglieri Jr., in memory of his daughter Jane.
+Jane died soon after her graduation from the CU School of Pharmacy.
+The scholarship is awarded to a third year pharmacy student who has demonstrated academic excellence, outstanding leadership abilities, and service to the School and community.

-Eugene V. Gondringer Endowed Scholarship, awarded to a pharmacy student from rural Nebraska who has demonstrated academic excellence.
+Eugene V. Gondringer Endowed Scholarship Fund, was established in 2002 by Mrs. Beth Nohr in memory of her father, Eugene Gondringer, a CU Pharmacy Alumni (class of '49).
+It is awarded to a pharmacy student from rural Nebraska who has demonstrated academic excellence.

-Dr. Salvatore Greco Endowed Scholarship, is awarded to a deserving student in good academic standing with demonstrated skills in leadership.
+Dr. Salvatore Greco Endowed Scholarship Fund, was established in 1996 and is awarded to a deserving student in good academic standing who has demonstrated skills in leadership.

-JoAnn M. Hansen Scholarship, awarded to a pharmacy student who is in good academic standing and demonstrates financial need.
+JoAnn M. Hansen Scholarship, was established in 2013 by JoAnn M. Hansen, CU Pharmacy Alumni (class of '86) and is awarded to a pharmacy student who is in good academic standing and demonstrates financial need.

-Kathleen Hartnett and William J. Roe Scholarship, is a generous scholarship awarded to a deserving incoming second year pharmacy student who has high academic standing and demonstrates financial need.
+The Kathleen Hartnett and William J. Roe Scholarship, was established in 2013 in recognition of the excellent education received by Mrs. Kathleen Hartnett Roe (BSPHA'76).
+This generous scholarship is awarded to a deserving second year pharmacy student who has high academic standing and demonstrates financial need.

-Claude O. Hendricks Endowed Scholarship, is presented to a pharmacy student who exhibits professionalism, scholarship and has financial need.
+Claude O. Hendricks Endowed Scholarship Fund, was established in 1996 by Mr. Claude Hendricks, a retired district sales manager for Eli Lilly & Co.
+This scholarship is awarded to a pharmacy student who exhibits professionalism, scholarship and has financial need.